 Since apraxia after cerebellum brain damage affects the neuromuscular system, the best way to treat it is to activate neuroplasticity through practicing the movement you want to regain.

 For example, if you have trouble eating, break down the process into separate steps, and practice each step individually before putting them all together.
 A sample exercise might look like this:

 - Bring hand down to the table

 The more you practice, the more your brain will create new neural pathways.
 This can allow you to regain that function.

 Sometimes cerebellar brain damage makes it hard to visualize the steps you need to take to complete an action.
 A physical or occupational therapist can help you with this.

 Cerebellum Brain Damage: Conclusion

-Remember, the key to healing any brain injury, including cerebellar injuries, is to engage neuroplasticity.
+The key to healing any brain injury, including cerebellar injuries, is to engage your brain’s neuroplasticity.
 You need to keep your body and mind active if you want to make progress.

-If you commit to doing your therapy exercises every day, you should start to see improvements in your balance, coordination, and cognitive skills within six months, depending on how severe your injury was.
+If you commit to doing your therapy exercises every day, you should start to see some improvements in your balance, coordination, and cognitive skills, depending on how severe your injury was.

 We hope this guide to cerebellum brain damage gives you the tools you need to make a great recovery.